TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 #.
 Actual results

    This is the heart of your problem: what happened after you followed the steps?
-Please add also here if your problem is repeteable or comes out randomly.
+Please add also here if your problem is repeatable or comes out randomly.

 #.
 Expected results